binlaab/BinNET/README.md

-# I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS TOOL.
+# DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS TOOL.

 # BinNET